KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **By:** Cenpi\#3224

-No, it does not even if you have dealt &gt;80% dmg to the enemy.
+No, it does not even if you have dealt &gt;80% DMG to the enemy.

 [https://youtu.be/U2VhOcQTlw4](https://youtu.be/U2VhOcQTlw4)